Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤIf you see "DNIUSF."
 The s and f stand for "Silly freaks," the name of my main friend group! ***PLEASE RESPECT THIS.*** Even if you're on our friends list, there is a reason for this tag and you will be ignored.

 ㅤ Already mentioned this, but wanted to reiterate; We are slow.
 From a mix of health problems, meds, OSDD, and 7 concussions (yes, 7.), our processing time can take longer!
 Our memory as well can be super shitty, so we may not remember things right/at all.
 Please have patience with responses and we apologize in advance if we need you to re-word or remind us of something!
-Tone tags help sometimes, but overuse them, please. (ex: "Actually, could you go over there instead?/nf/nm/srs/neu/lh")
+Tone tags help sometimes, but don't overuse them, please. (ex: "Actually, could you go over there instead?/nf/nm/srs/neu/lh")

 ㅤWe type quick, have shaky hands, AND are on mobile, typing will take a while, so sorry!